aaron-baugher/lacuna-scripts/README.md

 lacuna-scripts
 ==============

-Perl scripts that I've written for keeping my planets going in Lacuna Expanse.

 This is a random assortment of scripts that I wrote to automate various functions in the game Lacuna Expanse.
 It has a great, easy-to-use API that makes it easy to automate the daily maintenance of your colonies, from